Mail Boxes Etc. declined to name the company formation agent renting mail box 11, citing a policy of client confidentiality.

 One should add crap software to the list: until recently, it’s been very difficult to perform, in the UK, the sort of address-based investigation that’s a breeze in NZ, thanks to NZ’s well-designed company register software.
 The analyzability of UK company data has improved lately, partly thanks to the Companies House Beta, but mostly because OpenCorporates supports online address based queries.

 Porous primary legislation helps Taylor and buddies too.
-For instance, despite Taylor’s semi-disqualification as a UK company director, he can still act, perfectly legally, as a designated member of a Limited Liability Partnership or a partner of a Limited Partnership.
+For instance, despite Taylor’s semi-disqualification as a UK company director, he can still act, perfectly legally, as a partner of a Limited Partnership.
 He appears not to want to, at the moment, but he could.

 With Limited Partnerships, it’s even worse, in fact: at least poor old overworked UK Company Investigations can push the courts to dissolve dubious and fraudulent LLPs and Limited Companies.
 They don’t have any such powers over Limited Partnerships.

 Lastly, in the search for clues about why company registration is this bad in the UK, let us pay respectful attention to the master: Taylor himself, at his latest web outlet, Taylor Business Consulting, provides a quick rewrite of his own history, alongside a bracingly contemptuous verdict on NZ company law circa 2011, all written in the third person.
 To some this may read more like megalomaniac delusion, rather than professionalism:

 Being directly credited with driving the New Zealand government to strengthen its previously weak and negligent company registration processes by exposing multiple holes in a naively drafted Companies Act, Ian has moved on to work with more robust jurisdictions where corporate structures are truly protected by the laws that are designed to protect them, provided of course that they are used for reasons of legitimate jurisdictional diversification.